Hongyu-Li/machine-learning-from-scratch/README.md

 # Machine Learning From Scratch
 Machine Learning is an amazing topic which really fascinates me.
 As a machine learner, I know how hard it is to get it from zero to one.
-In this repository, I am trying to implement most of classical machine learning algorithms from scratch with Python.
+In this repository, I am trying to implement most of classical machine learning algorithms from scratch with Python(mainly numpy).

 ## TODO